How to Pitch It Close

 - Now hit 10 more pitch shots this time only taking the club back until your arms are parallel to the ground and pace out the average distance.
 Remember to also grip further down the club and take a narrower stance.

-- Finally, hit 10 pitch shots with a short backswing – only until the club shaft is parallel to the ground.
+- Finally, hit 10 pitch shots with a short backswing – only until the hands are at hips level (or clubhead at head level).
 You should be gripping right down the club with the narrowest stance.
 Pace out the average distance of those 10 shots.

 - Repeat this for the other two clubs.